-Mother of Georgia toddler missing since October arrested in his death
+Mother of Georgia Toddler Missing Since October Arrested in His Death

 In October, Leilani Simon, 22, was named by Chatham County as the “prime suspect“ in what police said was the disappearance and death of her son, Quinton Simon.

-Chatham County police said they did no expect any other arrests in the case but did not immediately release additional details.
+Chatham County police said they did not expect any other arrests in the case but did not immediately release additional details.

 “We are deeply saddened by this case, but we are thankful that we are one step closer to justice for little Quinton,” the department said in a tweet announcing the mother’s arrest Monday afternoon.